TFNS/CTFNote/README.md

 You can find the `DISCORD_SERVER_ID` in the 'Widget' section of your server settings.

+#### Limitations

 Please do not use this bot if untrusted members can create channels or categories in your server, or can edit topics of channels.
+This can cause privilege escalations within CTFNote.

+Please also note that syncing the CTFNote state to Discord is prone to race conditions.
+Therefore, some actions such as importing tasks are now serialized (due to correctly handling the 50 channel limit per category of Discord).
+Therefore you should patiently wait before the bot is done importing before you perform certain actions, such as deleting or editing the CTF.
+The bot will tell you when its done by editing the private reply.
+You will now also see more loading animations within CTFNote to indicate syncing to Discord.

+Discord also has modification timeouts when you perform certain actions such as editing the category or channel name.
+If you modify a task or CTF name multiple times in a row, the sync to Discord can't be performed and you should rename the CTF categories / task channel and topic manually in order to restore syncing.

+#### Available commands

+- `/link [token]`: link you Discord account with your CTFNote account through the CTFNote token found in your profile.
+- `/create`: create Discord categories, channels and roles for any upcoming / active CTF.
+- `/archive`: convert the messages in the channels of a CTF to a task to be stored permanently in CTFNote.
+- `/delete`: remove the Discord categories, channels and roles for a CTF.
+  You must first create an `/archive` before you can do this.
+- `/start`: start working on the task linked to the Discord channel.
+- `/stop`: stop working on the task linked to the Discord channel.
+- `/solve [flag]`: solve the task linked to the Discord channel.
+  Solving can only be done once and flags cannot be removed/overridden through Discord.

-The `/create` and `/archive` commands are only accessible when you have Discord administrator rights.
+The `/create`, `/archive` and `/delete` commands are only accessible when you have Discord administrator rights (not related to the CTFNote administrator rights).
+`/start`, `/stop` and `/solve` are only accessible to users who have `/link`ed their Discord account.

+The bot will automatically create more categories when you hit the 50 Discord channel limit, so you can have an almost infinite amount of tasks per CTF.
+It is your own responsibility to stay below the Discord server channel limit, which is 500 at the moment of writing (categories count as channels).

 ### Migration